orangejulius/octopress/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 Usually, I'll use one of my favorite little known Git features, `git commit -p` (`git checkout`, `git stash`, and many other commands also accept the `-p` flag), which will go through each section of changed code and ask whether or not you want to commit it.
-It comes with handy keyboard shorctuts meaning you can go through lots of code in only a few seconds, and if anything is there that shouldn't be comitted, you can skip right over it.
+It comes with handy keyboard shortcuts meaning you can go through lots of code in only a few seconds, and if anything is there that shouldn't be committed, you can skip right over it.

 ## git commit -m

 There are two reasons why I hate `git commit -m`.

-First, it incentivzes short, unhelpful commit messages.
+First, it incentives short, unhelpful commit messages.
 On any size team (even a team of one), commit messages are one of the most useful ways to record knowledge from that critical time when code is actually written. `git commit -m "fixed big"` throws that opportunity right out the window.
 Please everyone take a second and write awesome commit messages.
 Did you know Git commit messages